llqwenix/Fluent-modded/README.md

 ## Changelog

+### v1.3.1
+- Add language system (broken)
+-Add Disable BackgroundImages (fully working can be enabled or disabled in the Interface manager -Add New Element `AddCode`, `AddImage`(not fully functional yet) , `AddVideo` (does not work ), `AddDivider`, `AddSpace`, `AddGroup` you can unlock it with NameSection:AddElementName

+- Fix Auto load on FBM
+- Fix Auto Loaf on Save manager
+- fix there Outline/uistroke on the slider thumb
+- fix Can't change UserInfoSubtitle and Userinfotitle in Userinfo Fixed

 ### v1.2.0
 - Fixed Orange theme rendering as Ash Gray (key mismatch bug)
 - Changed default theme to AMOLED